 Image credit: @ika_atikah_iskandar

-1A Crispy Puff‘s curry puffs have a distinguishable fan-like shape with multi-layered crust.
-Having established since 1991, they sure know how to make a mean curry puff such as their classic Crispy Curry Chicken Puff ($1.50).
-Its skin is thin, flaky, and buttery, which adds an addictive crunch to it.
-Take a step further and try their Crispy Chilli Crab Puff ($1.50) and enjoy the combination of savoury and tangy flavours.
+1A Crispy Puff‘s curry puffs have a distinguishable fan-like shape with a multi-layered crust.
+Having been around since 1991, they sure know how to make a mean curry puff.
+This is proven with their classic Crispy Curry Chicken Puff ($1.80).
+Its skin is thin, flaky, and buttery, and has an addictive crunch to it.
 Their curry puffs are always served piping hot so it’s best to eat them right away.

 Opening hours: Daily 10am to 10pm